Great Falls woman to plead guilty to wire fraud for $565,000

 Tempel was the finance manager for William Tempel Construction.

-According to court documents, Tempel is expected to plead guilty to one count of wire fraud, which carries a maximum of 20 years in prison; a $250,000 finel up to three years supervised release; and a $100 special assessment.
+According to court documents, Tempel is expected to plead guilty to one count of wire fraud, which carries a maximum of 20 years in prison; a $250,000 fine; up to three years supervised release; and a $100 special assessment.

 In the plea agreement, Tempel agrees to complete restitution regardless of whether any counts of wire fraud are dismissed.
 Federal prosecutors estimate the total restitution is $519,524, according to court documents.